 You should read this discussion together with the unaudited Condensed Consolidated Financial Statements, related notes, and other financial information included elsewhere in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2018 (the "Form 10-K").
-The following discussion contains assumptions, estimates and other forward-looking statements that involve a number of risks and uncertainties, including those discussed under "Risk Factors," in Part II, Item 1A of the Form 10-K for the year ended December 31, 2018, and described from time to time in our other reports filed with the Securities and Exchange Commission.
+The following discussion contains assumptions, estimates and other forward-looking statements that involve a number of risks and uncertainties, including those discussed under "Risk Factors," in Part II, Item 1A of the Form 10-K for the year ended December 31, 2018, and in Part II, Item 1A of this Quarterly Report on Form 10-Q described from time to time in our other filings with the Securities and Exchange Commission.
 These risks could cause our actual results to differ materially from those anticipated in these forward-looking statements.

 We are a diversified healthcare company that seeks to establish industry-leading positions in large and rapidly growing medical markets.
-Our diagnostics business includes BioReference Laboratories, Inc. ("BioReference"), the nation's third-largest clinical laboratory with a core genetic testing business and an almost 300-person sales and marketing team to drive growth and leverage new products, including the 4Kscore prostate cancer test.
+Our diagnostics business includes BioReference Laboratories, Inc. ("BioReference"), one of the nation's largest full service laboratories with a core genetic testing business and an almost 300-person sales and marketing team to drive growth and leverage new products, including the 4Kscore prostate cancer test.
 Our pharmaceutical business features Rayaldee, an FDA-approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency (launched in November 2016), OPK88004, a selective androgen receptor modulator which we are exploring for various potential indications, and OPK88003, a once weekly oxyntomodulin for type 2 diabetes and obesity which is a clinically advanced drug candidate among the new class of GLP-1 glucagon receptor dual agonists (phase 2b).
-Our pharmaceutical business also features hGH-CTP, a once-weekly human growth hormone injection (in phase 3 and partnered with Pfizer).
+Our pharmaceutical business also features hGH-CTP, a once-weekly human growth hormone which recently completed a phase 3 study and is partnered with Pfizer.